Typography Options In Avada

 Preload Key Fonts

-There is also an option to make a selection to prioritize fetching resources that will be requested later in the page load.
+There is also an option to prioritize fetching resources that will be requested later in the page load.
 This improves page load time, as the browser caches preloaded resources so they are available immediately when needed.
 You can choose from All, Google Fonts, Icon Fonts, or None.

 Preload Key Fonts